eschltz/standardstest/docs/supplements/EthicsEngineering.md

 Caroline Whitbeck.
 2011.  *Ethics in Engineering Practice and Research*.
 Cambridge University Press.
 ISBN 978-0521723985.
 Chapters 10 and 11 in particular.

 ---
-<sup><a class="footnote footnote-text">1</a></sup> The tool at [https://mlco2.github.io/impact/#home] provides an estimate of the carbon impact of machine learning for a wide variety of hardware running in various cloud platforms including private infrastructure, producing results in a publication-friendly format.
+<footnote><sup><a class="footnote footnote-text">1</a></sup> The tool at [https://mlco2.github.io/impact/#home] provides an estimate of the carbon impact of machine learning for a wide variety of hardware running in various cloud platforms including private infrastructure, producing results in a publication-friendly format.</footnote>